Heart4sides/DigitalGarden/src/site/notes/CARDS/Depth Psychology Theory/SF🤸➡️.md

 It is the [[CARDS/Depth Psychology Theory/Primary\|Primary]] preference of the mind.

-Subconscious focused people are externally expressing their [[CARDS/· Related Concepts & Theories ·/Living Virtu\|Living Virtu]].
+Subconscious focused people are externally expressing their [[CARDS/· Related Concepts & Theories ·/Living Virtu🙇\|Living Virtu🙇]].